This isn’t a complete guide to Google Webmaster Tools (aka Search Console).

 - Connecting your Google Tag Manager account

 - Editing your domain’s DNS settings

 We recommend you connect it to an Analytics account since you should track performance anyway.

 Once submitted, Google will take a few days (to a few weeks) to begin indexing.
 Show some patience and use that time to keep creating great website content.

 The Performance section displays how well your site’s doing in the Web index.

 Further down you can find queries, pages, and other data you could use to double down on SEO and content efforts.
 Notice a few high-performing queries and pages?
 Consider creating more of that content or try improving CTR by creating eye-catching headlines.

 Submit a Sitemap for Better Indexing

 You’d have likely stumbled across the Sitemaps section when adding your site property.
 Yet, now’s the time to add a sitemap if you haven’t.
-All’s needed is a sitemap URL and Google will begin indexing.
+All that’s needed is a sitemap URL and Google will begin indexing.

-We recommend the Yoast SEO plugin when crafting page and post meta.
+We recommend the Yoast SEO plugin when crafting pages and posting meta.
 This handy WordPress plugin offers several autogenerated sitemaps.
 Yoast typically sets this as sitemap_index.xml.